trigram-mrp/fractureiser/docs/tech.md

 * `SpigotPluginTemplate` looks for the super-type `org/bukkit/plugin/java/JavaPlugin` in classes
 * If none of the above match the class, [it will attempt to infect the main class of the jar file](https://github.com/clrxbl/NekoClient/blob/main/dev/neko/nekoclient/Client.java#L235-L244) - if one exists.

-The malicious code injected is the backdoor logic seen in Stage0.
+The malicious code injected is the backdoor logic seen in Stage 0.
 The way that injection works is that the malicious code is declared in the `Loader` class in a static method.
 The `Injector` class that is adjacent to it is responsible for extracting the code from `Loader` and inserting it into new classes targeted for infection.
 The return value of `Injector.loadInstallerNode(...)` is a `MethodNode` outlining the infection process itself.
 Now they just need to add that method to the targeted class.
 Back in the [`dev/neko/nekoclient/Client.start(InetSocketAddress, byte[])`](https://github.com/clrxbl/NekoClient/blob/main/dev/neko/nekoclient/Client.java#L272) they call `Entry.inject(MethodNode)` to achieve this.
 To ensure the malicious method is invoked this `inject` method adds logic to the targeted class's static initializer that invokes the added method.
 Since the static initializer is run when the class first loads, and the target class is a plugin/mod the assumption is this code will always be triggered by users who run infected modpacks or servers.
 After this, they repackage the jar with the newly infected target class.

 ### Anti-sandbox tricks